-A site with Senvion MM92 turbines (92 m rotor diameter, 2MW rated power) has been chosen to validate the new alignment method.
-The two test turbines are installed on flat terrain in northeast Germany.
+A site with Senvion MM92 turbines (92 m rotor diameter, 2 MW rated power) has been chosen to validate the new alignment method.
+The two test turbines are installed on flat terrain in northeastern Germany.
 Figure 4 displays the layout of the test setup and a frequency distribution of the wind speed by wind direction of the recorded data.
 The turbines are 4.1 rotor diameters apart from each other approximately perpendicular to the prevailing wind direction.
-Meteorological data is recorded by a ground based Leosphere Windcube V2 lidar as averages of one minute periods in a distance between 2.5 and 3.1 rotor diameters.
-Beside the standard SCADA data with 10 min average periods, turbine data with a resolution of 1Hz is available.
+Meteorological data are recorded by a ground-based Leosphere Windcube V2 lidar as averages of 1 min periods in a distance between 2.5 and 3.1 rotor diameters.
+In addition to the standard supervisory control and data acquisition (SCADA) data with 10 min average periods, turbine data with a resolution of 1 Hz are available.
 Lidar and turbine data are synchronized with GPS time and merged as averages of 1 min periods.
-Downtimes and wind directions outside the free flow sector are filtered but yaw activities during the one minute period are neglected.
-The wind speed is corrected for air density as suggested in IEC 61400-12-1,(2017).
+Downtimes and wind directions outside the free-flow sector are filtered but yaw activities during the 1 min period are neglected.
+The wind speed is corrected for air density as suggested in IEC 61400-12-1 (2017).
 Turbine WT1 has aerodynamically modified blades and is used to demonstrate the method of the alignment for best power production.
 To verify the monitoring ability of the method, two changes are made at Turbine WT2 with standard blades.
-At the first change the wind vane is mechanically aligned with notch and bead sights to ensure an assembly angle φ equal to zero and the flow deflection angle δ is set to 0°.
-The second change adds 7° to the flow deflection angle δ for the rest of the test period.
+At the first change the wind vane is mechanically aligned with notch and bead sights to ensure an assembly angle $\varphi$ equal to zero and the flow deflection angle $\delta$ is set to 0°.
+The second change adds 7° to the flow deflection angle $\delta$ for the rest of the test period.